NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/dcmjs-cornerstone/README.md

 ## Progress and Next Steps

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->
+1. Discussed DICOMweb prototype with cornerstone
+1. IHEInvokeImageDisplay demonstration launched from dcm4chee
+1. ProstateX data loaded in dcm4chee and launchable at Patient level to display all series
+1. Next Step: integrate with PI-RADS project progress

 # Illustrations